nix-community/flakelight/API_GUIDE.md

 flakelight-zig) or for use in your own packages through the `defaultMeta` pkgs value.

 `description` allows setting the package description.
+By default it uses the flake description, if found.

 `license` lets you set the license or license.
 It may be a single string or list of strings.
 These strings may be Spdx license identifiers or nixpkgs license